numaproj/numaflow/docs/quick-start.md

 # Port-forward the HTTP endpoint so we can post data from the laptop
 kubectl port-forward even-odd-in-0-xxxx 8444:8443

-# Post data to the HTTP endpoint
+# Open a new terminal tab to post data to the HTTP endpoint
 curl -kq -X POST -d "101" https://localhost:8444/vertices/in curl -kq -X POST -d "102" https://localhost:8444/vertices/in curl -kq -X POST -d "103" https://localhost:8444/vertices/in